josegabrielnb/logistic_growth/README.md

 #### Install and load packages

-Firstly, the data had to be loaded into the project, and the necessary packages installed and loaded.
+The data had to be loaded into the project, and the necessary packages installed and loaded.

 ```{r, include = FALSE, message=FALSE}
 growth_data <- read.csv("experiment3.csv")